RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/GALigandDock.md

 ### Mover

 The docking mover is exposed through the [[RosettaScripts]] application, and the XML format is quite flexible.
- An example usage is given below:
+ An example usage using "runmode" arguement is given below:
 ```xml
     <ScoreFunction name="dockscore" weights="beta">
       <Reweight scoretype="fa_rep" weight="0.2"/>